🚧 Pending Updates

-Community Labs is the new way for you to get your world published and out into the metaverse.
+Community Labs is the new way for you to get your world published and out into the VRChat Universe.
 When you upload a world, you will be asked if you want to publish the world to Community Labs.
 If you choose to do so, your world is placed into Community Labs.
-This is a place where anyone can upload their content, and allow users to browse and find content to explore.
+This is a place where anyone can upload their content (once they've got the appropriate Trust Rank), and allow users to browse and find content to explore.

 Additionally, we're changing the way that you update worlds.
 When you choose to update your world, your world no longer drops out of its current status back to Private.
 That means that if you currently have a Public world, you can update it whenever you like.